Aikiro42/Project-45/docs/branch-changelogs/_direct_.md

 # Changes
 - Improved Project 45 Configuration UI to be more informative.
+- The projectile conversion mod now changes the weapon's projectile based on its category; ballistics will fire bullets, energy and experimentals fire lasers.

 # Balance
 - Reduced the damage multiplier provided per weapon level.